PHP-2560/pre-class-work-2018-kittytkcheung/README.md

 Before you continue, Edit this document with:

-- Preferred Name: Kitty
+- Preferred Name:
-- Brown Name: Kitty Cheung
+- Brown Name:
-- Brown E-mail: kitty_cheung@brown.edu
+- Brown E-mail: